NOAAS Oregon II: Service history

 On 28 February 1999, Oregon II was 25 nmi off Cape Canaveral, Florida, bound for Pascagoula when she sighted two men and a woman clinging to a capsized 25 ft fishing boat in growing darkness and 6-to-8-foot (1.8-to-2.4-meter) seas.
 The three people had been unable to send any distress signal, had been in the water for about five hours, were beginning to suffer hypothermia, and were in real danger of perishing during the upcoming night when Oregon II rescued them.
 Oregon II transferred them to a United States Coast Guard cutter, which returned them to shore.
 For vigilant watchstanding and promptly rescuing the three people, Oregon II received the Department of Commerce Gold Medal in 1999.

 When NOAA retired the fisheries research ship NOAAS John N. Cobb (R 552) in August 2008, Oregon II became the oldest ship in the NOAA fleet.
 She achieved a milestone on 27 July 2012, when she departed Pascagoula on her 300th research cruise, an annual assessment of red snapper and shark populations in the Gulf of Mexico and western Atlantic Ocean.
 By that time, she had logged 10,000 days at sea and more than 1,000,000 nmi, and her projects had taken her as far south as the Amazon River delta in Brazil and as far north as Cape Cod, Massachusetts.

+On 16 October 2022 Oregon II was preparing for arrival at Pascagoula when she heard a radio distress call from a nearby vessel and changed course to assist.
+The vessel was taking on water and without power, as a result of which her pumps did not work.
+Oregon II launched her fast rescue boat, which took a team to the vessel that managed to stop the flooding, restore the vessel’s power, and help pump out the vessel, saving her from sinking.
+For their role in assisting the disabled vessel, Oregon II and her crew received the Department of Commerce Gold Medal in a ceremony at United States Department of Commerce headquarters in Washington, D.C., on 6 February 2024.